amy-hyunji/CS470/ajax-flask/README.md

 python setup.py build
 python setup.py develop
 ```

+## Files
+- screenshot.html: Basic html files for creating Web page
+- script.js: JavaScript code to send data to the local server, receive results, and post them on the web page
+- test.py: Python code for checking the operation of ajax and flask
+- vqa.py: Python code to create a local server through flask.
+If it can be connected to script.js, it can receive data from script.js, make an reference through the Spatially Aware Multimodal Transformer, and send the results back to script.js.

 ## Explanation
 - We tried to find a way to connect the JavaScript file and Python file, but it didn't work properly in the code we created.